-Sadly around 4,800 babies are stillborn or die shortly after birth every year in England and Wales, which amounts to over 13 every day and UK figures are only in recent years starting to decrease for the first time in 20 years.
+Sadly around 4,500 babies are stillborn or die shortly after birth every year in the UK, which amounts to over 13 every day.

 A report published in The Lancet medical journal in 2015 concluded that a substantial proportion of stillbirths are potentially preventable as they occur so close to term.
 If babies at risk of being stillborn were identified, they could be delivered early, preventing a tragic outcome.

 The latest statistics can be found here: Vital statistics in the UK: births, deaths and marriages from the Office for National Statistics.

 - In 2020, there were 4,465 registered deaths of babies who died either before, during or shortly after birth in the UK.
 This means around 13 babies died every day.

 - There were 1,719 neonatal deaths in England and Wales in 2020.

 - In 2022, there were 2,433 stillbirths in England and Wales, a decrease of 164 (6.3%) from 2,597 in 2021.
 The stillbirth rate in 2022 decreased to 4.0 stillbirths per 1,000 total births from 4.1 in 2021; this is higher than the rate observed before the coronavirus pandemic in 2019 (3.9).